Hume MRT station: Details

 Hume station serves the DTL and is situated between Hillview and Beauty World stations, with a station code of DT4.
 As with the rest of the DTL, it is operated by SBS Transit.
 The station runs alongside Upper Bukit Timah Road and Hume Avenue and has two exits serving various landmarks including the Bukit Timah Nature Reserve, the Bukit Batok Nature Park, the Former Ford Factory, The Rail Mall, and the Rail Corridor.
 Two bus stops and one taxi stand are accessible from Exit 1.
 The station is also close to various condominiums including The Hillside and Parc Palais.
 Trains operate in both directions every 3–5 minutes from 5:35 a.m. to 12:43 am.

 Hume station is the first underground infill station in Singapore, with previously built infill stations – Canberra and Dover – being elevated rail stations.
 The station's interior has a colour scheme of green, yellow, and white – an homage to nearby landmarks such as the Rail Corridor, the quarries, and the Former Ford Factory.
 Near the station's entrances are 60 bicycle parking spots for cyclists.

 The station is designed to be barrier-free with wider fare gates that allow easier access for wheelchair users into the station, and a tactile system that guides visually impaired commuters through the station.
 The station's lifts are also equipped with rear-panel mirrors to assist wheelchair users when reversing out.
 Hume station has also been awarded the Building and Construction Authority's Green Mark Gold Certification, incorporating features such as rooftop solar panels, energy-efficient lighting, and a hybrid cooling system.

+Artwork

 Commissioned as part of the MRT network's Art-in-Transit programme, Continuity by Andre Wee is displayed at the station.
 The artwork presents a stylised cross-sectional view of the nearby Former Ford Factory, a national monument which involved significant events during World War II.
 The depiction of the internal structure showcases the building's historical purpose while the outside presents its current function as a venue for public visits and ceremonies for National Service recruits.

 Wee intended for commuters to reflect on the factory's solemn past and its ongoing role in preserving Singapore's history.
+To develop the artwork, he made repeated site visits to study its architecture and contemporary uses, and consulted archival material to recreate its historical appearance.
+The artist was inspired by retro simulation games such as SimCity and The Sims for his isometric illustrations, and the work took slightly more than six months to complete.
+He later described it as rewarding to see visitors engage with the artwork, particularly after the station's opening.